dSouthard/CSCI5239_HW2/README.md

 # CSCI5239_HW2
-Procedural Textures
+Procedural Textures <br>
-Diana Southard
+Diana Southard<br>
-CSCI 5239 Spring 2016
+CSCI 5239 Spring 2016<br>

 #### Directions
 Create a program that allows a scene to be viewed in 3D from any direction under user control.

 The objects in the scene should be colored using a procedural texture shader.
 You may not use the brick or mandlebrot shaders shown in class.
-If you use a shader from the text or the web, you should improve it.
+If you use a shader from the text or the web, you should improve it.<br>

 Your scene should be lit.
 You may reuse the phong() function from Example 3 but improvements are always encouraged.